alphagov/data-standards-authority/reference architecture/Draft Reference Architecture.md

 *   Every system can exchange data with each other system
 *   Every system produces data in a standard format
 *   Every system has an API and that API is documented
-*   Every API uses a common authentication platform
+*   Every API uses a common authentication protocol
 *   Every operating unit can share data with every other operating unit
 *   Users outside of Government are able to access data - with appropriate controls
 *   External operating units can re-use the software created to run the system